Bali vs Thailand: Which is Best for Your Next Trip?

 Are Bali and Thailand Near Each Other?

-Bali and Thailand are both in Southeast Asia, so they’re pretty close to each other.
-The flight takes about 4.5 hours, which makes visiting both really doable if you’ve got the time.
+Bali and Thailand are both in Southeast Asia, so they’re actually pretty close, the flight’s around 4.5 hours, which makes visiting both in one trip totally doable if you’ve got the time.

-After my third trip to Thailand, I decided to head to Bali next, and the journey from Bangkok was a breeze!
-Thailand has a bunch of different airports you can fly from, while Bali just has the one which is Denpasar.
+After my third trip to Thailand, I decided to hop over to Bali, and flying from Bangkok was a breeze!
+Thailand has loads of airports you can fly from, while Bali’s main one is Denpasar.

 Best Time to Visit Bali vs Best Time to Visit Thailand

-Both Bali and Thailand have wet and dry seasons.
-Even though they’re close to each other, the timing of these seasons is quite different.
+Both Bali and Thailand have wet and dry seasons, but the timing’s a bit different.

-Bali’s rainy season kicks in from the end of October to April, and it can definitely get pretty wet, but it’s still warm, and the rain usually comes in short bursts rather than all-day downpours.
+The rainy season in Bali runs from late October to April.
+It’s still warm, and the rain usually comes in bursts rather than all day.

 Are the Beaches Better in Bali or Thailand?